Seaton, Devon: Wildlife

 Around Beer there are remnants of flower-rich chalk grassland, a rare habitat in Devon.
 The Axe Estuary, with its areas of grazing marsh, and the River Axe itself, are of international importance for their aquatic communities.
 To the east of the Axe lies the Axmouth to Lyme Regis Undercliffs National Nature Reserve.
 This large area of coastal landslides and cliffs supports important woodland and grassland habitats and is of considerable significance for its geology.
 To the west of the Axe is a series of nature reserves, collectively known as Seaton Wetlands and including Seaton Marshes, Black Hole Marsh, Colyford Common and Stafford Marsh.
 Between them, these reserves include freshwater grazing marshes, intertidal lagoons, scrapes, ditches and bird hides, and are host to a diverse variety of birds and mammals.

 Eurasian otters are present on the River Axe, and at the end of 2009 are being seen regularly on Seaton marshes/Colyford Common.
 Dormice are present throughout the area.
 To the west, near Beer, are man-made caves of importance for a diversity of hibernating bats, including the very rare Bechstein's bat.
 The Axe Estuary and its marshes are important for wintering wildfowl and waders, such as Eurasian curlew and common redshank, while in the summer butterflies and dragonflies abound.
 In 2007, an Audouin's gull was seen here – the fourth British record of this bird.

 Attractions

 Seaton Tramway offers a 3 mile ride through the Axe and Coly valleys to Colyford and Colyton.
-It runs alongside the Axe estuary, giving panoramic views of the nature reserves and the estuary wildlife.Seaton tram station, opened in 2018, includes a fully enclosed facility featuring a four track layout, Claude's Diner and a gift shop.
+It runs alongside the Axe estuary, giving panoramic views of the nature reserves and the estuary wildlife.
+Seaton tram station, opened in 2018, includes a fully enclosed facility featuring a four track layout, Claude's Diner and a gift shop.

-Pecorama, 2 miles west of Seaton at Beer, is a tourist attraction by the model railway manufacturer Peco.
-It includes the Beer Heights Light Railway and numerous model railway layouts.

 On 26 March 2016 the Seaton Jurassic Centre opened in the town.
 This was a time travelling experience telling the story of the natural heritage of the Jurassic Coast past and present.
 The attraction closed in September 2021, but has a current planned reopening under the name Jurassic Discovery, now operated by Seaton Tramway.
 The soft play and cafe area opened at the new centre in March 2024 with the rest of the building planned to launch later in the year.